top of page

 You can view our interviews with Outlink volunteers below.
 Click on each tab to see an interview for a different person.
 Responses have been edited for brevity and clarity.
 Opinions expressed are those of the interviewees, and are not necessarily reflective of the views or positions of Outlink as an organization.

-Q: What led you to joining Calgary Outlink?
+Q: Tell us about your background.
+What led you to joining Calgary Outlink?
 What is your current role?

 Q: Tell us about some of your values and how it aligns with volunteering at Calgary Outlink.

-Q: Can you highlight some of your most notable experiences with Outlink?
+Q: Can you highlight some of your most notable experiences with Calgary Outlink?

 Q: Who is someone in your life that has supported you in your wonderful journey of giving back to the community?